aabishkaryal/nepal-districts/README.md

 These are features I want to implement if this project gets some stars/tractions.
 I am also open to contributions.

 - [ ] Animations
+- [ ] Show some interesting fact about the district when user types in a correct district.
 - [ ] Casual and Hardcore modes
 - [ ] Leaderboard for hardcore mode
 - [ ] List districts by different factors like population, area.
 (Super hardcore)